 Here are some further comparison's between the two stories:

 2. In 2004 we moved this lesson up a week to use for our "Commitment Sunday" (stewardship pledge campaign) since it otherwise falls on either Reformation Sunday or All Saints Sunday in the most common of Lutheran practices.
 It speaks well to the claim that discipleship makes upon one's life.
 Jesus calls Zacchaeus to be follower and that makes immediate changes upon how he must live out his vocation: "Look, half of my possessions, Lord, I will give to the poor; and if I have defrauded anyone of anything, I will pay back four times as much" (Luke 19:8).

 We paired this text, however, with a different text from the Hebrew Scriptures to help ring out our overall stewardship theme of "Sharing Our Blessings."
 That text is Genesis 12:1-3:

 Now the LORD said to Abram, "Go from your country and your kindred and your father's house to the land that I will show you.
 I will make of you a great nation, and I will bless you, and make your name great, so that you will be a blessing.
 I will bless those who bless you, and the one who curses you I will curse; and in you all the families of the earth shall be blessed."Link to a sermon "Blessed to Be a Blessing."

-3. "I will bless you, so that you will be a blessing" has also been a personal/family motto as we adopt to children from Liberia.
+3. "I will bless you, so that you will be a blessing" has also been a personal/family motto as we adopt (in April 2005) two children from Liberia.
 Link to an article that appeared in our local Racine newspaper under the banner of this verse, "'You Will Be a Blessing.'"

 4. In 1995 I preached a sermon, indebted to Robert Capon's work on the parables (Kingdom, Grace, Judgment, Part 3, Ch.
 6, pp. 412-425), entitled "Salvation Makes a Housecall."